alshedivat/al-folio/_pages/join-us.md

 * **grade transcript**
 * anything else you would like to share 😄

+**Note:** Please check the official call carefully.
+Due to state regulation some position may require good to very good German skills 🇩🇪.

 ## Postdocs

 <!-- Post-doctoral candidates are encouraged to contact Dr. Becker directly via e-mail to inquire about post-doctoral positions (subject: "Postdoc Application {YEAR}-{MONTH}"). -->